Best No Subscription Home Security Systems in 2025

 The biggest smart home differences between Ring Alarm and Abode are that Ring doesn't support Google Assistant, Apple HomeKit, or Zigbee—and it doesn't support as many Z-Wave devices.
 But if you're a dyed-in-the-wool Alexa user, Ring is the easy choice.
 (Amazon owns Ring.)

 Ring Alarm has a strong selection of sensors and other equipment.
 Its starter kit selection is gigantic—with many combinations of sensors, cameras, and Amazon Echos.
-Unless you have a studio apartment, we recommend skipping the cheapest starter package (5-Piece) since it comes with only a single motion sensor and entry sensor.
+Unless you have a small apartment with one point of entry, we recommend skipping the cheapest starter package (5-piece) since it comes with only a single motion sensor and entry sensor.

-Overall, Ring Alarm is the best self-monitored home security system with cameras, wired sensors, and Amazon Alexa smart devices.
-Between the system and cameras, it's one of the most expensive options in our top five, but it's probably worth the higher costs for most folks.
+Overall, Ring Alarm is the best self-monitored security system with cameras, wired sensors, and Amazon Alexa smart devices.
+It's one of the most expensive options in our top five between the system and cameras, but it's probably worth the higher costs for most folks.
 Check out our full Ring Alarm review to see how this system stands out beyond self-monitoring.

 Play Video